 Motley Rice LLC

-Anne has written several articles of interest to the plaintiffs’ bar and frequently speaks on asbestos litigation, general product liability and tort reform at seminars across the country.
+Well-versed in navigating complex litigation, Anne holds several leadership positions within the firm, managing legal teams associated with occupational disease, toxic exposure and severe personal injury.
+Anne has written several articles of interest to the plaintiffs’ bar and frequently speaks on asbestos litigation, general product liability, legal ethics and tort reform at seminars across the country.
 She has been published on major legal issues, including forum non conveniens and defective products abroad, corporate misconduct, medicolegal aspects of asbestos litigation and mass tort litigation.
-Anne co-authored the 12th chapter of the book, “Pathology of Asbestos-Associated Diseases."
-(Medicolegal Aspects of Asbestos-Related Diseases: A Plaintiff’s Attorney’s Perspective, 3rd ed., 2014).
+Anne co-authored the 12th chapter of the book, “Pathology of Asbestos-Associated Diseases” (Medicolegal Aspects of Asbestos-Related Diseases: A Plaintiff’s Attorney’s Perspective, 3rd ed., 2014).
 Edited by Victor L. Roggli, MD; Tim D. Oury, MD, PhD; and Thomas A. Sporn, MD, this publication is a comprehensive asbestos reference book used by both physicians and attorneys.

 Anne served as the 2016-2017 President of the Public Justice Foundation, a charitable organization focused on protecting people and the environment and increasing access to justice.
 She has been on the Board of Directors since 2010.
 In 2011, Anne served on the Executive Board for a local chapter of Safe Kids USA, advocating for childhood injury prevention.
 She also serves as a Section Councilor in the Law Section of the American Public Health Association.

 2007, 2009–2012, 2016, 2018 Dispute resolution – product liability, mass tort and class action – toxic tort – plaintiff